safe-global/claiming-app-data/.github/ISSUE_TEMPLATE/update_guardian.md

 - contribution: [contribution]

 # Acceptance Criteria
+-[ ] Update:
   -[ ] Guardian has a name.
   -[ ] Provided address is valid.
   -[ ] If ens name is available it can be resolved to a valid address.
   -[ ] Provided image can be fit into a square placeholder.
 Too long or too wide images are not acceptable.
   -[ ] Reason for becoming a guardian is provided (not empty).
   -[ ] Previous contribution is provided (not empty).
+-[ ] Delete:
+  -[ ] All guardian data is removed

 # Optional comments